aabeliuk/Algorithmic-Matching-Exp/README.md

 Data and code for the Paper "Price of Anarchy in Algorithmic Matching of Romantic Partners"

-## code for plotting Figures
+## Code for plotting Figures
-We have tested with R version 3.4.1 (2017-06-30) and Python 2.7.14 :: Anaconda custom (64-bit) in Mac OSX Sierra (on MacBook Pro).
+We have tested the code with R version 3.4.1 (2017-06-30) and Python 2.7.14 :: Anaconda custom (64-bit) in Mac OSX Sierra (on MacBook Pro).

 ## R